Go to website

 Can I host at my place?

 Absolutely!
 You could put a Parlour Gig in a cupboard if you wanted, although we wouldn't actually recommend that!
 We encourage everyone, with any sized space to host a gig.
 They can take place in backyards, living rooms, balconies, kitchens, bedrooms, or anywhere else you can fit a musician and a bunch of friends.
 The only thing to keep in mind that each artist has a minimum capacity.
+Check out our community page to see what Parlour gigs look like!

 How are ticket prices calculated?